Almost all Christian churches teach doctrines about divorce and remarriage. And most of these doctrines are based upon four Scriptures:

 When a man and a woman bind in sexual union, a marriage is created.

-But then in 1,563 AD, the Catholic Church issued the Tamesti Decree at the Council of Trent, which mandated that all marriages must be approved by the Catholic Church1 .
+But then in 1,563 AD, the Catholic Church issued the Tamesti Decree at the Council of Trent, which mandated that all marriages must be approved by the Church1 .
 And suddenly, marriage and divorce were no longer private matters between the involved parties and their parents.
-And as time progressed, marriages became increasingly subject to theological and governmental regulation and control.
-And thus today, we find almost all marriages and divorces controlled and authorized by local governments or religious doctrine and customs.

 Some Pharisees came to Jesus, testing Him and asking, "Is it lawful for a man to divorce his wife for any reason at all?"
 And He answered and said, "Have you not read that He who created them from the beginning made them male and female, and said, 'for this reason a man shall leave his father and mother and be joined to his wife, and the two shall become one flesh'?
 "So they are no longer two, but one flesh.
 What therefore God has joined together, let no man separate."
 (Matthew 19:3-6).

 Greek dictionaries explain how this word is derived from two other words: the first meaning together or union, with the second meaning to couple or team.
-The word is most often used to describe how two similar animals are coupled together on a wooden beam or “yoke” to equally perform labor.
+The word is often used to describe how two similar animals are coupled together on a wooden beam or “yoke” to perform labor.
 This concept may be familiar to students of the Old Testament, where the word is used in Deuteronomy 22:10:

 "You shall not plow with an ox and a donkey together.”

-And we find the apostle Paul mentioning this same principle in II Corinthians 6:14 (KJV):
+We find the apostle Paul mentioning this same principle in II Corinthians 6:14 (KJV):

-Be ye not unequally yoked together with unbelievers: for what fellowship hath righteousness with unrighteousness? and what communion hath light with darkness?
+Be ye not unequally yoked together with unbelievers: for what fellowship hath righteousness with unrighteousness?
+And what communion hath light with darkness?

 So why would the Bible admonish a Christian to not marry a non-Christian, when everything seems so perfect?
 The answer is found in Matthew 10:34-36: